Sovengar/Modern-Design/README.md

 Preserving FK instead of object in the entity between modules.
 Not fully implemented, DB is still shared between modules, only access is restricted.

-Not all classes are private because we are packaging, we use ArchUnit and Spring Modulith to compensate langueage deficiences.
+Not all classes are private because we are packaging, we use ArchUnit and Spring Modulith to compensate language deficiences.

 # Testing